Improve your AI-powered IoT development toolchain at "AI-Ready IoT" on June 24th

 Using the Notecard Simulator allocates a new, cloud-based virtual Notecard, and allows you to send requests to the virtual Notecard directly in your web browser.

-Notehub is a secure proxy cloud service that communicates with the Notecard, provides tooling for managing fleets of devices, allows you to perform over-the-air Notecard firmware updates, and makes it easy for you to securely route data to your own cloud applications or services.
+Notehub is a secure proxy cloud service that communicates with Notecard, provides tooling for managing fleets of devices, allows you to perform over-the-air Notecard and host MCU firmware updates, and makes it easy for you to route data to your own cloud applications.

-In this section, you’ll start simple by setting up a Notehub Project and creating your first ProductUID.
-A ProductUID is the unique identifier you will use to associate a Notecard to a Notehub Project, and ensure that data from the Notecard ends up in the right location.
+In this section, you'll set up a Notehub Project and create your first ProductUID.
+A ProductUID is the unique identifier you will use to associate a Notecard with a Notehub Project, and ensure that data from Notecard ends up in the right location.

 Create a Notehub Account

-Now that you have a Notehub account you're ready to get started with the Notecard Simulator.
-If you haven't already, click the Simulate Notecard button within the in-browser terminal to allocate a new Notecard Simulator.
+Now that you have a Notehub account, you're ready to get started with the Notecard Simulator.
+If you haven't already, click the Simulate Notecard button within the In-Browser Terminal.

 Hit Enter and you'll see a response similar to the example output.